mrbrant89/wokedissident/_posts/2025/04/2025-04-17-presidents-killed-constitution.md

 <a name="sources"></a>
 ## Sources

-[1] <a href="https://www.justice.gov/olc/unitary-executive-theory-and-office-legal-counsel" target="_blank">The Unitary Executive Theory – U.S. DOJ</a>
+[1] <a href="https://verfassungsblog.de/the-unbearable-lightness-of-the-unitary-executive-theory/" target="_blank">The Unitary Executive Theory – U.S. DOJ</a>
-[2] <a href="https://www.nytimes.com/1989/12/21/world/us-invades-panama-in-hopes-to-seize-noriega.html" target="_blank">U.S. Invades Panama – NYT</a>
+[2] <a href="https://www.britannica.com/topic/United-States-invasion-of-Panama" target="_blank">Operation Just Cause - U.S. Invades Panama</a>
 [3] <a href="https://www.law.cornell.edu/uscode/text/28/2244" target="_blank">Antiterrorism and Effective Death Penalty Act (AEDPA) – Cornell Law</a>
-[4] <a href="https://www.lawfareblog.com/what-patriot-act-does" target="_blank">What the Patriot Act Does – Lawfare</a>
+[4] <a href="https://www.aclu.org/end-mass-surveillance-under-the-patriot-act" target="_blank">What the Patriot Act Does – Lawfare</a>
-[5] <a href="https://www.aclu.org/news/national-security/the-patriot-act-has-damaged-national-security" target="_blank">The Patriot Act Has Damaged National Security – ACLU</a>
+[5] <a href="https://www.aclu.org/surveillance-under-the-patriot-act" target="_blank">The Patriot Act Has Damaged National Security – ACLU</a>
-[6] <a href="https://www.nytimes.com/2011/12/16/us/politics/defense-bill-detains-terrorism-suspects.html" target="_blank">Obama Signs Indefinite Detention Law – NYT</a>
+[6] <a href="https://www.aclu.org/press-releases/president-obama-signs-indefinite-detention-bill-law" target="_blank">Obama Signs Indefinite Detention Law</a>
-[7] <a href="https://www.npr.org/2021/06/09/1004674380/obama-espionage-act-whistleblowers-leaks" target="_blank">Obama and the Espionage Act – NPR</a>
+[7] <a href="https://freedom.press/issues/obama-used-espionage-act-put-record-number-reporters-sources-jail-and-trump-could-be-even-worse/" target="_blank">Obama and the Espionage Act</a>
-[8] <a href="https://www.brennancenter.org/our-work/analysis-opinion/trump-emergency-powers-and-biden" target="_blank">Trump's Emergency Powers, Biden’s Continuation – Brennan Center</a>
+[8] <a href="https://www.brennancenter.org/our-work/analysis-opinion/2022-update-reforming-emergency-powers" target="_blank">Trump's Emergency Powers, Biden’s Continuation</a>
-[9] <a href="https://www.georgetownlawtechreview.org/title-42-expansion/GLTR-08-2022/" target="_blank">Biden and Title 42 – Georgetown Law</a>
+[9] <a href="https://www.law.georgetown.edu/environmental-law-review/blog/the-biden-administrations-stopgap-immigration-reform-leaves-the-united-states-unprepared-for-climate-refugees/" target="_blank">Biden and Title 42 – Georgetown Law</a>
-[10] <a href="https://apnews.com/article/immigration-trump-garcia-el-salvador-deportation-f986acacb559f21bdc13cd69f6ff7be5" target="_blank">Judge Finds Trump Officials May Be Held in Contempt – AP</a>
+[10] <a href="https://apnews.com/live/donald-trump-news-updates-4-16-2025" target="_blank">Judge Finds Trump Officials May Be Held in Contempt (Note: This was still a live / developing article at the time of publishing, link might break)</a>
-[11] <a href="https://www.nytimes.com/2005/12/16/politics/bush-secretly-lets-nsa-spy-on-us.html" target="_blank">Bush Secretly Lets NSA Spy on U.S. – NYT</a>
+[11] <a href="https://www.nytimes.com/2005/12/16/politics/bush-lets-us-spy-on-callers-without-courts.html" target="_blank">Bush Secretly Lets NSA Spy on U.S. – NYT</a>
-[12] <a href="https://www.aclu.org/issues/national-security/privacy-and-surveillance/mass-surveillance" target="_blank">Mass Surveillance Under Obama – ACLU</a>
+[12] <a href="https://www.aclu.org/news/national-security/the-privacy-lesson-of-9-11-mass-surveillance-is-not-the-way-forward" target="_blank">The Privacy Lesson of 9/11: Mass Surveillance is Not the Way Forward</a>
-[13] <a href="https://freedom.press/news/obama-years-espionage-act-chilling-impact-national-security-reporting/" target="_blank">Obama’s Espionage Crackdown – Freedom of the Press Foundation</a>
+[13] <a href="https://freedom.press/issues/how-obama-administration-laid-groundwork-trumps-coming-crackdown-press/" target="_blank">How the Obama administration laid the groundwork for Trump’s coming crackdown on the press</a>
-[14] <a href="https://www.vice.com/en/article/xgqkww/ice-is-still-using-vast-surveillance-database" target="_blank">ICE’s Secret Surveillance Tools – VICE</a>
+[14] <a href="https://www.vice.com/en/article/ice-irs-hacking-tools/" target="_blank">ICE, IRS Explored Using Hacking Tools, New Documents Show – VICE</a>
-[15] <a href="https://www.eff.org/deeplinks/2023/12/president-bidens-administration-supports-fisa-702-extension" target="_blank">Biden Admin Supports FISA 702 Extension – EFF</a>
+[15] <a href="https://www.eff.org/deeplinks/2023/12/president-bidens-administration-supports-fisa-702-extension" target="_blank">U.S. Senate and Biden Administration Shamefully Renew and Expand FISA Section 702, Ushering in a Two Year Expansion of Unconstitutional Mass Surveillance – EFF</a>
-[16] <a href="https://www.justice.gov/archives/opa/blog/clipper-chip-cryptography-and-privacy-1990s" target="_blank">The Clipper Chip Controversy – DOJ Archives</a>
+[16] <a href="https://archive.epic.org/crypto/clipper/" target="_blank">The Clipper Chip Controversy – Electronic Privacy Information Center</a>
-[17] <a href="https://crsreports.congress.gov/product/pdf/R/R45172" target="_blank">Palantir Contracts and Predictive Policing – CRS Report</a>
+[17] <a href="https://crsreports.congress.gov/product/pdf/R/R45172" target="_blank">AI and The Admnistration of Justice in the United States of America: Predictive Policing & Predictive Justice – CRS Report</a>
-[18] <a href="https://nsarchive.gwu.edu/dc.html?doc=2910047-National-Security-Agency-NSA-Project-MINARET" target="_blank">Project MINARET – NSA Archives</a>
+[18] <a href="https://www.archives.gov/files/research/jfk/releases/docid-32423575.pdf" target="_blank">Project MINARET – U.S. National Archives</a>
-[19] <a href="https://irp.fas.org/program/collect/echelon.htm" target="_blank">ECHELON Surveillance System – Federation of American Scientists</a>
+[19] <a href="https://irp.fas.org/program/process/991101-echelon-mj.htm" target="_blank">ECHELON Surveillance System – Federation of American Scientists</a>
-[20] <a href="https://www.nytimes.com/2013/06/07/us/nsa-verizon-calls.html" target="_blank">NSA and Verizon Metadata Orders – NYT</a>
+[20] <a href="https://www.nytimes.com/2013/06/06/us/us-secretly-collecting-logs-of-business-calls.html" target="_blank">NSA and Verizon Metadata Orders – NYT</a>
-[21] <a href="https://www.reuters.com/world/us/judge-says-trump-officials-could-face-contempt-charges-over-deportations-2025-04-17/" target="_blank">Judge Says Trump Officials Could Face Contempt Charges – Reuters</a>
+[21] <a href="https://www.reuters.com/legal/judge-finds-trump-administration-disregarded-order-venezuelan-deportations-2025-04-16/" target="_blank">Judge Says Trump Officials Could Face Contempt Charges – Reuters</a>
-[22] <a href="https://www.cnn.com/2025/04/17/politics/trump-deportations-court-ruling/index.html" target="_blank">Judge Warns DOJ Could Be Bypassed in Contempt Case – CNN</a>
+[22] <a href="https://www.nbcnews.com/politics/politics-news/president-defies-judges-orders-contempt-rcna201455" target="_blank">Judge Warns DOJ Could Be Bypassed in Contempt Case – NBC News</a>